uapasha/slamdata-docs/source/developers-guide-pending.rst

 **Open Card**.
 This card allows you to select which collection you wish to operate on with subsequent cards.
 Let's leave this card in place.

-* Click and drag the right-hand grab slider and slide it to the left.
+* Click and drag the right-hand grip and slide it to the left.

 You'll be presented with the following card types to choose from: